bugtrons/bugtrons-2/README.md

 > "Competition makes us faster.
 Collaboration makes us better"

-We believe in open source for everyone.
-Programming ability enhances the folks' development among communities.
-Therefore, we put emphasis on problem-solving, code efficiency, code optimization, and logic-based programming.
+We aim to target community folks and make them aware of the Ed-tech industry by putting emphasis on problem-solving, code efficiency, code optimization, and logic-based programming.

+We empower hackers to get influenced by developing software, enhancing skills, solving bugs & producing opportunities.

 <div align="center">